NoahWright87/LevelUpLearning/README.md

   - Each word can have an example sentence which will be spoken to the user
   - Words have a rough difficulty calculated based on various characteristics
   - ❗ Fast-tracked way to quickly create lists or words in a text-only form
   - ❗ Able to export and import lists.
 Some exported lists will be available in the GitHub repo.
-Some pre-made lists will be added under the [Spelling Lists](https://github.com/NoahWright87/LevelUpLearning/tree/main/Spelling Lists) folder.
+Some pre-made lists will be added under the [Spelling Lists](https://github.com/NoahWright87/LevelUpLearning/tree/main/Spelling%20Lists) folder.
+  - ❗ Program can automatically import the lists stored here on GitHub.
 - Quiz yourself on those lists
   - Can select any number of lists to quiz yourself on
   - Can adjust the difficulty (multiple presets, plus custom settings)